 Technical diving books

-Please note that The Technical Diver is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+Please note that the technical diver is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

-General tech diving books
+General technical diving books

 Technically Speaking: Talks on Technical Diving Volume 1: Genesis and Exodus- Simon Pridmore